Railways in Plymouth: Current services

-Plymouth railway station is an important station on the Exeter to Plymouth line.
+Plymouth railway station is an important station on the Exeter–Plymouth line.
 Great Western Railway (GWR) trains from London Paddington station either terminate here or continue to Penzance along the Cornish Main Line.
 Other services on this route are operated by CrossCountry from as far as Manchester or Aberdeen.
 Local services are operated by GWR, both on the main line and on the Tamar Valley Line to Gunnislake.

 Typical journey times are: Ivybridge 15 minutes; Liskeard 24 min.; Gunnislake 45 min.; Exeter St Davids 55 min.; Truro 1 1/4 hours; Newquay 1 3/4 hr.; Penzance or Bristol Temple Meads 2 hr.; London Paddington or Birmingham New Street 3 1/2 hr.; Edinburgh Waverley 8 1/2 hr.

 List of stations

 Opening and closing dates are for passenger services.
 Goods traffic, if handled, may have started and finished on different dates.

 Estimated station usage based on sales of tickets in stated financial year(s) which end or originate at each station from Office of Rail and Road statistics.
 The methodology for calculating the number may vary between years.
 Closure dates refer to passenger services, goods traffic may have continued to a later date.